yds12/x64-roadmap/tasks/first_prog/build.md

 ## Reference for Syscalls

-In this simple example we use a system call.
+In this simple example we use a *system call*.
 The codes for all system calls in Linux x64 can be found [here](https://github.com/torvalds/linux/blob/v3.13/arch/x86/syscalls/syscall_64.tbl#L69).